 –Escherichia coli Nissle 1917: This one had some success treating constipation predominant IBS, dysfunction of intestinal motility and even was considered as effective as Mesalamine in maintaining remission of Ulcerative Colitis.
 Escherichia coli strain Nissle 1917 has shown to effect the immune system by influencing the maturation and development of the gut-associated lymphoid tissue (GALT) and can regulate the production of some immune mediators.
 The fact that it comes in an intestinal release form facilitates it reaching the large bowel.
 This strain persists in the human gut for no more than 14 days so the effects of administration are transient.

 –Combination of lactic acid bacteria: A famous brand commercializes a mix of 8 lactic acid bacteria that has shown great results both in Ulcerative Colitis and Crohn’s disease.
 Lactic acid bacteria easily survive the stomach acid so there’s no need for an intestinal release form.
 The fact that this probiotic is quite expensive and that the same strains can be found in homemade kefir makes us think that fermenting your own milk may be a better alternative.
 As in the previous one, these strains don’t colonize the human gut so the effect is also transient.
+If you want to supplement with these bacteria, try to always choose a product with at least 6 different strains and more than 25 billion organisms per dose.
+Our favourite brands are Now foods and Healthy Origin.

 –Clostridium butyricum: This particular strain has been used for years in Japan for treating diarrhea and constipation.
 It’s well studied because it’s one of the strains that produces butyrate.
 The research points out that the clostridia bacteria may have a huge role in autoimmune disease.
 The fact that this strain is usually found in the human gut makes it a good option for people with both AI disease and bowel problems.
+There are basically two products that contain this strain: a Japanese brand called Miyari and another one called Probiotic-3.

 –Soil based organisms: There’s not much research around these.
 There has been a huge merchandising around SBO the last five or six years promoting all kind of benefits for the human body.
 The fact is that these aren’t normal residents in the human gut and although there’s interaction between our body and these organisms we don’t even know if a continuous consumption is safe.
 There’s also the possibility of an getting an infection that would be very difficult to treat (their spores allow them to resist all kinds of antibiotic therapies), similar to that of a “superbug”.
 Bacillus subtilis may have an interesting role, but as we don’t have enough experience with it we’ll leave it with a question mark.
 If after this you’re still thinking about ingesting soil organisms, a better option would be to buy organic vegetables and consume them without washing or just simply working in a garden.
+There’s basically one product that’s worth the hype: The famous Prescript Assist brand contains many different strains and a huge amount of bacteria per dose.
+Another great probiotic supplement containing soil based organisms is Garden of Life Primal defense Ultra.
+This product contains different strains of the most popular probiotic bacteria.

 –Saccharomyces boulardii: It’s a well studied fungus.
 It’s potential role in the treatment of Clostridium difficile infection and Traveler’s diarrhea makes us use it often.
 It has been used in France for years as treatment for Candida albicans infection as it competes with other fungus in the human bowel.
+The best products tend to have 5 billion organisms per dose and our favourite is the one produced by NOW foods.

 –Fermented vegetables: Sauerkraut, Pickles, Kimchi and a long etcetera.
 The second best way of ingesting beneficial and varied bacteria.
 With a tablespoon full of sauerkraut you’re ingesting more than an entire bottle of certain famous probiotics.
 Furthermore, some of the strains found in fermented vegetables can persist in the human gut, which is our objective, isn’t it?